Selecting a rights statement

 This page offers information on how to identify the most accurate and adequate rights statement for the data you share with Europeana.

-The approach and workflow to making such decisions will change from one organisation to the next, but here are a few important factors we recommend you consider before selecting a rights statement:
+The approach for making such decisions will change from one organisation to the next, but here are a few important things to remember:

-Once you have taken the necessary steps to gain an understanding of the copyright status of your collection, have a look at Europeana’s available rights statements and pick the one that suits the conditions of your collection.
-You will see that we use both Creative Commons Licenses and tools, and Rights Statements.
+Once you have read through this page, take a look at Europeana’s available rights statements and pick the one that suits the conditions of your collection.